cgonyeo/presentations/vim/vim.md

 ## Quit vim

-I don't know why you'd ever do this, but you can enter in `:q` and hit `Enter` to quit vim.
-For added convenience, `:wq` will save the file and exit.
+I don't know why you'd ever do this, but you can enter in `:q` and hit `Enter` ton quit vim.
+For added convenience, `:x` will save the file and exit.
+If you want to quit vim without saving the file, use `:q!`

 # More Learning